Meet Our Staff

 Katy Medinas-Lockley

-Reverend Katy Medinas-Lockley, M.Div., provides spiritual care at WakeMed Cary Hospital and is an ACPE Certified Educator Candidate.
-Born and raised in North Carolina, Katy has a bachelor's degree in religious studies from East Carolina University in Greenville, NC, and a masters in divinity from Duke University in Durham, NC.
+Reverend Katy Medinas-Lockley, M.Div., provides spiritual care at WakeMed Cary Hospital.
+Born and raised in North Carolina, Katy has a bachelor's degree in religious studies from East Carolina University in Greenville, NC, and a master's in divinity from Duke University in Durham, NC.
 She is an ordained elder in the United Methodist Church with experiences in palliative care, home hospice and service in church ministry.
 Medinas-Lockley’s passion is located at the intersection of spiritual care and teaching work that she approaches with empathy and creativity.

 Luwannah Hadding